We can see you for your Nerve Conduction/EMG study within two weeks!

 Acute injuries

 Acute injuries include sprains, strains, cartilage damage, fractures, and dislocations.
 Sprains are injuries of the ligaments, the connective tissues that attach bones to one another in your joints.
 Strains are tendon injuries — tendons attach muscles to bones in your joints.
+Common acute sports injuries include meniscus, anterior cruciate ligament (ACL), or medial collateral ligament (MCL) injuries in the knee, rotator cuff tendinopathy or tears in the shoulders, labral tears in the hips and shoulders, and ankle sprains.

 Overuse injuries

 Overuse injuries develop more slowly as repeated movements cause irritation and inflammation of the tendons, cartilage, or tissue involved with the joints.
 Examples of common overuse injuries include bursitis (inflammation of the protective fluid sacs in many joints), achilles tendinitis, tennis elbow (lateral epicondylitis), and golfer’s elbow (medial epicondylitis).
+Acute and overuse injuries can become chronic and debilitating without the right treatment.
+This can lead to functional and daily physical limitations due to pain and weakness.

 Is arthritis a cause of joint pain?